skip to main content

 Contract lengthOrder online

 Verizon and Spectrum do not have annual contracts or early termination fees.
-Spectrum, however, offers discounted pricing for 12 months, depending on where you live.
+Spectrum, however, offers discounted pricing on internet for 12 or 24 months, depending on where you live.
 There’s no catch either—you can cancel the discounted service at any time after the first month without any hidden penalties.
-They’re just promotions to get you to sign up with Spectrum.

 Installation: Verizon vs. Spectrum